jennifert/jekyll-site/_posts/2015-03-14-IIS7-Development-Environment.markdown

 Note: You will need Administrator Access.

 ### Enable IIS
-In order to avoid permission issues when trying to edit a file with your logged in account, create a folder in a directory outside of innetpub, ensuring that the full path has no spaces.
+In order to avoid permission issues when trying to edit a file with your logged in account, create a folder in a directory outside of <code>innetpub</code>, ensuring that the full path has no spaces.

 For example:
 <code>C:\webroot\</code>

 Next, to fix the security settings, right click on the new folder and add permissions for any users with, ISR, IUSER and Networking (full access)

 Now, use the following [guide](http://windows.microsoft.com/en-ca/windows7/install-internet-information-services-iis-7-5) to install IIS onto your machine.
-After first enabling, it will have your web root in the innetpub folder.
+After first enabling, it will have your web root in the <code>innetpub</code> folder.

 Since our folder is created, lets go ahead and relocate the server to use that!